Black Carpet Bravado

 A black tux is a classic for a reason, but men from Chris Hemsworth to Usher have proven that burgundy or other well-selected colourful choices will work well in formal situations despite the potential pitfalls.
 Darker palettes and earth colours will always win prizes off the carpet if you don´t on it.

 The Midnight Blue Tux – Where To Wear: Anything Black Tie

-Ink colours / midnight blue has become a popular staple of black tie affairs thanks to Daniel Day Lewis, who showcased this colour when lifting his Oscar back in 2012.
-You may not be able to hit the same highs as Lewis, but many designers such as Tom Ford have nailed the midnight look with options that gives the hard line dress code conformist the opportunity to be an elegant rebel.
+Ink colours/midnight blue has become a popular staple of black-tie affairs thanks to Daniel Day-Lewis, who showcased this colour when lifting his Oscar back in 2012.
+You may not be able to hit the same highs as Lewis, but many designers such as Tom Ford have nailed the midnight look with options that give the hard-line dress code conformist the opportunity to be an elegant rebel.

 The Standout Accessory – Where To Wear: Everywhere

 So, you already own a tuxedo and its black?
 Great, then don’t take the risk.
 But at least have the courage to add a little colour in the after-hours celebrations that are making you so uptight.
 If you’re nervous about breaking the rules, look for a reversible option; the tie and cummerbund start out black, but after a few drinks you can relax and flip them to show off your preppy colour combo to liven up the celebrations.

 The Patterned Dinner Jacket – Where To Wear: Puerto Banus Inauguration

 Whether you want to stand out as eye candy or simply sumptuously swoon over a piano with a drink in your hand, a strong patterned jacket will set you apart from the crowd without making you look ridiculous.
 Try to keep your Tuxedo subtle, but keep things different with sheen and bold rockabilly lapels to keep heads turning.